denise-df/The-Librarian-from-Alexandria---804611/README.md

 ## Section 4: Results

 ### Key Findings

+EnhancedFontCNN delivered stable yet moderate results with a best accuracy of 43.65%:
+- “Forum” (71% precision, 59% recall) and “Laurel” (42% precision, 79% recall) were among the best-performing classes
+- Underperforming classes included “Vesta” (25% precision, 6% recall) and “Consul” (10% precision, 4% recall)
+- The model improved steadily across epochs, showing consistent learning dynamics
+- Confusion matrix analysis confirmed that visually similar fonts were often confused
+- Misclassifications were frequent between similar-looking fonts (e.g., ceres ↔ juno), while fonts with clearer identity showed diagonal dominance in the confusion matrix

+These findings supported our decision to explore transfer learning for better generalization and efficiency.

+&nbsp;

 - MobileNetV2 outperformed all other models
 - Data augmentation proved crucial for generalization
 - Class-weighted loss improved performance on underrepresented fonts